How to Land an Interview at McKinsey Singapore

 Stop making excuses.
 Start hustling.
 Start landing those crazy awesome interviews you’re not quite qualified for.

 As for Joseph, he’s sending me his CV later today.
 I’m going to take a look and see how we can help him.
 A 3% call up rate is pathetic.
 One thing’s for sure – he’s going to be tapping onto his network for “lobangs” a lot more aggressively from now on.

-Like Joseph, if you are not confident with your current CV, get a FREE CV Feedback Session from our team of expert resume consultants and we will help you improve it to increase your interview call back rate.
+Like Joseph, if you’re not confident with your current CV, get a free CV feedback session from our team of expert resume consultants.
+We’ll take a look at your CV and give pointers on areas for improve – free of charge.

 Invest in polishing your CV.
 It’ll drastically increase the number of interviews you land, and make sure that any potential employers treat your application seriously.

 - How to Write a Cover Letter in 2023 | Your Ultimate Cover Letter Guide - November 2, 2023

 - 11 Secret Resume Tips To Improve Your Resume - October 29, 2023

 - How To Write Great Achievements In Your Resume (with Examples) - September 16, 2023